aesc-silicon/i2c-gpio-expander/README.rst

 Open Source I2C Gpio Expander
 =============================

 An Open Source I2C GPIO Expander written in SpinalHDL.
-Chip layouts for the SKY130 and SG13G2 PDKs are avaibale for the open RTL-to-GDSII tool OpenROAD.
+Chip layouts for the SG13G2 PDKs are avaibale for the open RTL-to-GDSII tool OpenROAD.

 Features
 ########